 The National Report on Schooling in Australia 2009, 2010, 2011, 2012, 2013, 2014 and 2015 are also published on the ACARA website.
 View previous reports (1989–2008) on the Education Council website.

 ACARA is also responsible for collecting data from schools for the purpose of accountability and reporting, research and analysis, and resource allocation.
 Since 2010, information on individual schools has been published on the My School website.

 The current version of My School was published in March 2018.
 The site provides parents and the community with information about school communities and school finances as well as information on performance in the National Assessment Program – literacy and numeracy (NAPLAN).
 My School contains quality data that allow for comparison of results between schools with students from similar socio-educational backgrounds, using the index of community socio-educational advantage (ICSEA) developed by ACARA.

 The website was updated in 2018 to be easier to use, more engaging, and mobile device friendly.

 To read more about My School, visit the 'My School' page of the ACARA website as well as My School website itself.

 NAPLAN and NAP sample assessment national reports

-ACARA also publishes the national reports for the National Assessment Program – literacy and numeracy (NAPLAN) and for the National Assessment Program sample assessments.
-These reports can be viewed on ACARA’s National Assessment Program (NAP) website.
+ACARA publishes the national reports for the National Assessment Program – literacy and numeracy (NAPLAN) and for the National Assessment Program sample assessments.
+These reports and information on them are available on ACARA’s National Assessment Program (NAP) website.

 To report student outcomes data, nationally comparable student background data are needed.
 As agreed by education ministers, ACARA has developed the Data Standards Manual: Student Background Characteristics to provide information to assist schools and school systems to collect consistent student background information from parents.